 There are plenty of opportunities to immerse yourself in the saga of St Magnus when you’re in Orkney.
 Here are five ways you can explore his story.

 These days Egilsay is a quiet and peaceful island, so it’s hard to imagine its central role in the death of St Magnus.
 He was murdered here more than 900 years ago, and a small cenotaph marks the actual spot of his execution.
 Nearby you’ll find this ancient Norse kirk bearing his name, standing in testimony to the wealth and power of Orkney’s Viking rulers.
 The 12th century St Magnus Kirk is one of the finest surviving Norse churches in Scotland, and is set amongst beautiful island scenery and wildlife.
+Please note, due to Historic Environment Scotland masonry inspections, there is no access to the church but the majority of the graveyard is accessible.

 The Orkney Museum is a treasure trove of artefacts telling the story of the islands, from the Stone Age right through to the present day.
 Its Viking collection is particularly special, with the Scar Plaque taking pride of place.
 This incredible whalebone carving was discovered at a Viking boat burial excavation in Sanday in the early 1990s, alongside a host of other items and the remains of three people.
 The collection gives a stunning insight into life in Orkney during the era of Norse rule.